LuciferJack/python-mysql-pool/README.rst

 Plan
 -------
-Dynamic Load Optimization
+  |Dynamic Load Optimization.
-Minimum number of connections to maximum performance
+  |Minimum number of connections to maximum performance.

 Scope
 -------
-Now use in  **BaiDu** off-line calculation module
+  |Now use in  **BaiDu** off-line calculation module.
-Like this project, welcome to use and to enhance together
+  |Like this project, welcome to use and to enhance together.